 - The Laulima Food Patch in Kona serves authentic food made predominantly from local ingredients.
 This is not a sit-down restaurant, but they serve a small menu of pre-made dishes during daytime.
 Perfect for a quick stop (outdoor seating) or take-out.

 - Pineapples is a family run open-air restaurant in downtown Hilo with occasional live music, good food, and great drinks/cocktails.
 Their dishes are locally inspired, and they source most of their ingredients from the island.

 - Merriman’s in Waimea is one of the pioneers of the modern farm-to-table experience and has offered authentic Hawaiian cuisine for over 30 years.
-You can expect high quality and delicious food and wine, but they come at a price.
-If you are traveling on a budget, you should know that their lunch menu is more affordable than their dinner menu.
+You can expect high quality and delicious food and wine, but the high and consistent quality come at a price.
+Pro tip for those of you traveling on a budget: the lunch menu is more affordable than the dinner menu.

 Note that there are far more local restaurants with a sustainable approach to sourcing their ingredients on the Big Island.
 Just because they didn’t make it on our list doesn’t mean they are not worth a visit, and we’d LOVE to hear from you if you think we should add another restaurant or café to the list.

 Agri-Tourism on the Big Island: all kinds of farm tours

 Eco-tourism is getting more and more popular with the current focus of the state of Hawaiʻi on sustainable development.
 Many of our farms have started to organize farm tours and tastings, and visiting these farms to see and learn how things are grown (and taste) is a great way to make a connection with our island!